kopp/minipython/docs/utime.rst

 measuring time intervals, and for delays.

 .. note::
-    The ``utime`` module is a MicroPython implementation of the standard Python ``time`` module.
+    The ``utime`` module is a MiniPython implementation of the standard Python ``time`` module.
 It can be imported using both ``import utime`` and ``import time``, but the module is the same.